dmnfarrell/dmnfarrell.github.io/_posts/2020-04-19-sarscov2-protein-mutations.markdown

 </div>

 Groups studying the SARS-CoV-2 virus are using genomes from GISAID to keep track of variants that could have functional effects on the virus phenotype.
 Some of them may be positively or negatively selected for.
 These genomes are updated daily from sequencing results across the world.
 There are at present ~8000 sequences for the human virus present.
 This data is available with free registration on the GISAID website.
 One way of using these sequences is to calculate the number of non-synonymous mutations arising in the genome since the first identified isolate from Wuhan was sequenced.
 There is more than one way to do this as usual.
 Typically a phylogenetic approach is used using the nucleotide sequence.
 An alternate way is to annotate the  genomes and extract the corresponding protein sequences across all non-redundant genomes (non-identical).
 Then these can all be aligned against the reference to see the amino acid substitutions.
-Here I use some code from a Python package I made called `pygenefinder` to do the annotation.
+Here I use some code from a Python package I made called `pathogenie` to do the annotation.
 Notice that annotating all the genomes like this is somewhat inefficient since they are practically identical.
 However since they're viral genomes it's very quick and it lets us extract the sequence for any protein of interest.
 This approach would work for more distant sequences too.

 ## Method